Introduction to Coker Tire

 To overcome the challenge of producing brand new tire designs, Corky determined early on that he was his own best source of vintage treads, by purchasing discontinued molds from old factories.
 He literally searched the world, including South America, the Philippines and Australia to acquire molds from various factories.
 When the molds cannot be sourced, Corky has new molds built from original drawings and blueprints.
 Either way, the molds are refurbished to today’s standard and tested thoroughly.

 Now, after nearly four decades, the antique tire division consumes over 200,000 square feet of warehouse space alone.
-The company now occupies several buildings in the historic Southside district of downtown Chattanooga and there’s a Coker Tire operation located in Fresno, California as well.
+The company now occupies several buildings in the historic Southside district of downtown Chattanooga and there’s a 100,000 square foot Coker Tire store and warehouse located in City of Industry, California as well.

 Coker Tire's antique tire division started with one employee in 1974 and today has grown to more than 80.
 Full-time managers now oversee the Exports, Marketing, Customer Service, Sales, Distribution and Accounting Departments, but Corky is still heavily involved with his company.